Wisconsin is primarily a rural state with a large population of Amish living off grid.

 Well Water Laws in Wisconsin

 However, you are required to get a DNR Notification Number before constructing the well.
-In most cases, the well must be constructed by a licensed well driller but there are some exemptions that allow landowners to drill a nonpotable well on their own property without a license.
+In most cases, the well must be built by a licensed well driller, but some exemptions allow landowners to drill a nonpotable well on their own property without a license.
 Read more about WI well laws here.

 Rainwater Harvesting Laws in Wisconsin

-Rainwater harvesting is legal in Wisconsin and the government actively promotes it.
-There currently aren’t any statewide laws in place which regulate rainwater harvesting.
-However, you will have to follow the strict plumbing laws for nonpotable water if you want to use rainwater indoors.
+Rainwater harvesting is legal in Wisconsin, and the government actively promotes it.
+There currently aren’t any statewide laws in place that regulate rainwater harvesting.
+However, if you want to use rainwater indoors, you must follow the strict plumbing laws for nonpotable water.
 These rules can be very strict, even for things like flushing toilets.

 Sewage and Waste Removal Laws in Wisconsin

-As a mostly rural state, Wisconsin has very favorable laws for off-grid waste disposal.
+As a primarily rural state, Wisconsin has very favorable laws for off-grid waste disposal.
 There are no statewide laws that require you to hook up to the municipal sewer system if one is located nearby.
-I also did not find any local laws requiring this (though it may be required in some larger towns or cities).
+I also found no local laws requiring this (though it may be necessary in some larger towns or cities).

-Wisconsin even allows many alternative waste treatment solutions, such as incinerating toilets, compost toilets, and outhouses.
-In most cases though, you’ll need to have a septic system installed.
+Wisconsin even allows alternative waste treatment solutions, such as incinerating toilets, compost toilets, and outhouses.
+In most cases, though, you’ll need a septic system installed.
 You’ll need to get a permit for your system.
-For some systems, the permit is issued by the state whereas other systems need a permit from the local government.
+For some systems, the permit is issued by the state, whereas other systems require a permit from the local government.